Internet-Draft SPICE SD-CWT February 2025

 /value/ "ABCD-123456"

-The SHA-256 hash (the hash algorithm identified in the sd_alg claim in the payload) of that bytes string is the Digested Salted Disclosed Claim (in hex).
+The SHA-256 hash (the hash algorithm identified in the sd_alg protected header field) of that bytes string is the Digested Salted Disclosed Claim (in hex).
 The digest value is included in the payload in a redacted_claim_keys field for a Redacted Claim Key (in this example), or in a named array for a Redacted Claim Element (ex: for a redacted claim element of inspection_dates).

 4. Holder prepares an SD-CWT for a Verifier